Juan Rodríguez Cabrillo: San Salvador replica

 The Maritime Museum of San Diego, in partnership with Cabrillo National Monument, has built a full-sized, fully functional, and historically accurate replica of Juan Rodriquez Cabrillo's flagship, San Salvador.
 The construction of the replica was based on historical and archeological research into early Spanish and Portuguese shipbuilding techniques.

 The construction was carried out in full public view on the shores of San Diego Bay by professional boat builders, assisted by scores of volunteers.
 Her keel was laid in April 2011; her first official public unveiling was in September 2015 when she led a parade of tall ships.
 The replica ship now sails on regular tours in the waters of the Southern California coast as an educational historical resource.

+Accusations of genocide and efforts to change namesake

+Proponents to change the name for Cabrillo College say Cabrillo left a legacy of indigenous exploitation.
+A faculty-led resolution delivered to Cabrillo College President Matt Wetstein accused Juan Rodriguez Cabrillo of enslaving indigenous people and profiting from the genocide and exploitation of the indigenous, including through a gold mine the resolution states he owned and operated in Guatemala.

+Another effort was suggested to rename Cabrillo High School in Lompoc for similar reasons.